Pen Plotter Technology Explained: How Real Handwritten Mail Is Produced

 Pen Plotters with Real Ink

-At Handwrite, we use pen plotter robots—precision machines that physically write with real pens:
+At Handwrite, we use pen plotter robots—precision machines that physically write with a real pen on real paper:

 The Result: Cards pass the "thumb test"—run your finger over the writing and feel the genuine pen marks.